 - Letter from a medical facility in the US – confirming they are capable of treating your ailment.
 The letter should include the costs of the procedures.

 - Proof of means of subsistence to cover the expenses – like transportation, and also medical and living expenses.

-If you are applying for a Study Visa, then the consular officer will require from you to submit proof you have been admitted at a US educational institution.
+If you are applying for a US student and exchange visa, then the consular officer will require from you to submit proof you have been admitted at a US educational institution.
 This education institution has to be under the Student Exchange Visitor Program (SEVP).
 You will also have to pay SEVIS I-901 fee aside of the normal visa fee and submit proof of payment during the interview.

-- Depending on the Work Visa type you apply for, you might have to submit some of the following documents:
+Depending on the US work visa type you apply for, you might have to submit some of the following documents: